-We will show you how to build a simple office desk that is cheap and easy to build for people that have never done anything like this before.
+We will show you how to build a simple desk that is cheap and easy to build for people that have done nothing like this before.
 Believe it or not, it costs approximately $15 to build this table.
 You can’t buy one for that amount of money.
-All the tools you need for this project, and many more, you can get at Shopper Alati.
 Let’s get started:

-What do you need for building a desk?
+What do you need to build a desk?

 For materials, you will only need 4 pieces of wood: